Connect with others who understand.

 Written by Emily Wagner, M.S.

-When living with chronic migraine, more than half of your days every month are filled with throbbing or pulsing headache pain.
-Your doctor may have already prescribed a treatment plan for managing your chronic migraine, or you may be just starting one.
-There are several options available to treat ongoing migraine pain and help prevent it from occurring.
+When you’re living with chronic migraine, headaches happen at least 15 days each month.
+At least eight of those headaches have migraine features, such as throbbing or pulsing headache pain or sensitivity to light or sound.
+Your doctor may have already prescribed a treatment plan, or you may be just starting one.
+Several options are available to treat ongoing migraine pain and help prevent future migraine attacks.

-In this article, we’ll discuss eight common migraine treatments, how they work, and side effects to be aware of.
-If you’re interested in learning more about your current treatment plan, talk to your doctor or neurologist (brain specialist).
-They can also make adjustments if you’re still having several migraine attacks per month.
-Together, you’ll work to find the best medication for treating and preventing your chronic migraine.
+In this article, we’ll discuss nine common migraine treatments, how they work, and possible side effects.
+If you’d like to better understand your current treatment plan, talk with your doctor or neurologist (a specialist in brain and nerve conditions).
+If you’re still having several migraine attacks per month, they may adjust your treatment.
+Together, you can find the medication plan that works best to treat and prevent your chronic migraine.

 Rescue Medications for Chronic Migraine